 Under the Trump Administration, historical pathways to economic mobility are being dismantled daily.
 Programs that assist struggling American families living below the poverty line that create access to fresh foods, healthcare and job training are being cut.
 Access to a good public education is not a priority and failing schools are not being rehabilitated.
 Access to higher education is being restricted and protections are being added for student loan lenders and stripped from the borrowers.
 Kimberly believes that championing smart policies that support living wages, job training, equal pay, access to healthcare, housing assistance and good public education are the first steps to helping families in need.
 Additionally, America can no longer ignore the effects of incarceration rates, mental health issues, or drug addiction when discussing poverty.
 Poverty does not have to be permanent, and America needs policies that protect families as they work to create a brighter future.
 As a US Representative, Kimberly will work with Republicans and Democrats who are interested in creating an honorable pathway to upward mobility for America’s most vulnerable families.

 Protect Families.
 Kimberly Hill Knott seeks to redefine the term: Pro-Life.
 She is a Democrat who understands that abortion is never an easy choice.
 She believes that life begins at conception and to be Pro-Life is to offer the mother the resources she needs to be able to provide for the child after the child is born.
 Policies that assist a mother who decides to have her baby should be protected at all costs.
-Kimberly will introduce and champion all legislation that protects women and children by offering access to equal pay, safe housing, healthcare, education and affordable childcare.
+Kimberly will introduce and champion all legislation that protects women and children by offering access to equal pay, safe housing, healthcare, education, affordable childcare, a clean and healthy environment.
 Kimberly believes women must support each other and redefine the abortion conversation in such a way that empowers pregnant mothers and expands their choices.
 As the representative for the 13th District, Kimberly will always prioritize the life of the child and mother and seek to create and protect programs that will ensure adequate resources and support.